tbpaolini/imgconceal/README.md

                              trying to hide).
 The default behavior is to overwrite the existing previously hidden files, to avoid that add the '--append' option.
-  -i, --input=IMAGE          Path to the cover image (the JPEG or PNG file
+  -i, --input=IMAGE          Path to the cover image (the JPEG, PNG or WebP
-                             where to hide another file).
-Please use the '--output' option to specify where to save the modified image.
+                             file where to hide another file).
+You can also use the '--output' option to specify the name in which to save the modified image.
   -o, --output=PATH          When hiding files in an image, this is the
                              filename where to save the image with hidden data (if this option is not used, the new image is